jemHerrera/node-typescript-starter/README.md

-# Node-TypeScript-Postgres Starter
+# Node-TypeScript Starter

-A dockerized starter Node Express project with Typescript and Postgres
+A dockerized starter Node-Express project with Typescript

 ## Setup